carlvangestel/-Genomic-workflows-for-taxonomy/RAD_GBS_sequencing_with_reference_genome/03_read_mapping/README.md

 ```

 ### Step 3.
 Filter alignments

-MAPQ values: s a score assigned to each read alignment in a SAM/BAM file that reflects how confidently that read has been placed at a particular position in the reference genome.
-Higher values more confident accurate mapping.
-Commonly threshold value of MAPQ>20 or MAPQ>30.
-However these values depend on complexity of genome, data and aligners, so better to inspect the distribution of mapping values.
+Every read alignment is given a quality score (MAPQ values), a score assigned to each read alignment in a SAM/BAM file that reflects how confidently that read has been placed at a particular position in the reference genome.
+Higher values mean that the aligner is very confident the read maps uniquely and correctly to the genome.
+Frequently used threshold value of MAPQ>20 or MAPQ>30 are often used to filetr out reads with low mapping quality.
+However these values depend on complexity of genome, data and aligners, so it's better to inspect the distribution of mapping values.

-#### Inspect MAPQ distribution before deciding threshold
 view MAPQ stats: samtools view input.bam | awk '{print $5}' | sort -n | uniq -c
 prints a histogram of MAPQ values to assist in picking a sensible cutoff (e.g., if 90% are ≥30, that’s safe, DISCARD reads MAPQ=0 before calculating percentage).
 run_MAPQthreshold.sh